-Covers & Lids
+Tank Covers & Lids

 Solid lids will also keep the humidity levels up which leopard geckos really don’t need.
 I’m not a fan of glass or plastic covers.
 Just make sure you do get a lid because from my personal experience finding a leopard gecko once it escapes isn’t fun.
-Speedy has escaped 3 times and it always takes awhile to get her back.
+Speedy has escaped 3 times and it always takes a while to get her back.

-1 Gecko 10 Gallon
+- 1 Gecko – 10 Gallon

-2 Geckos 15 Gallon
+- 2 Geckos – 15 Gallon

-3 or 4 Geckos 20 Gallons
+- 3 or 4 Geckos – 20 Gallons

 Leopard geckos live in the middle east where the daylight changes from winter to summer.
 You can read more about the origin of them here or their common behaviors.
 Honestly, I don’t ever really change their hours though.
 In the summer they should have 14 hours of light and 10 hours of darkness.
 Then in the winter they can have 12 hours of light and 12 hours of darkness.
 It’s a good idea to get a timer for your leopard geckos habitat.

-You do not need to get a UV light for your leopard gecko.
+You do NOT need to get a UV light for your leopard gecko.
 I know a lot of kits at Petsmart and Petco sell them in kits, but leopard geckos do not require UV lights.
 In fact, if they are exposed to UV lights to often it actually stresses them out.

 You have a couple options when it comes to purchasing lights for the nighttime.
-You can either get a black light or red light.
+You can either get a blacklight (UV) or infra-red light.
 Both of these lights will work fine.
 It’s really just a personal preference.
 You don’t even need to buy a special black or red light for reptiles – just don’t get anything high powered.